joshmarinacci/meowlang/blog4/blog4.md

 test('{ x=8  while { x < 5 } { x = x+1 } } ',null);
 ```

-Now let's add a few other missing parts: comments and string literals
+Notice that the last test resolves to null.
+This is because x is already greater than five when the loop starts
+so the body is never executed at all.
+The while loop must resolve to the last value of the body, but since the
+body never executed either it return snull.

 # Line Based Comments

+Now let's add a few other missing parts of our language: comments and string literals

-You may remember from the first blog in this Ohm series that rules which
+You may remember from the first blog in this series that rules which
 begin with capital letters automatically handle whitespace.
 When you declare
-a rule like
+a rule like this

 ```
 Expr = WhileExpr | IfExpr
 ```

-it's really doing something like this:
+Ohm is really doing something like this:

 ```
 Expr = space* WhileExpr space* | space* IfExpr space*
 ```

 Ohm handles the whitespace for us using a built in rule called `space`.
 Normally `space`
 just handles common whitespace characters like space, tab, and newlines, (which is also why
 we don't need the semicolon for the end of lines).
 However, we can override the built in